-- Working together to achieve various goals

-- Actively communicating as a class

-- Recognizing the importance of teamwork in their everyday lives

-- Challenge by Choice

-- How success in cooperative activities differs than success in individualized activities.
+- Working together to achieve various goals - Actively communicating as a class - Recognizing the importance of teamwork in their everyday lives - Challenge by Choice - How success in cooperative activities differs from success in individualized activities. - Provides encouragement and feedback to peers without prompting from the teacher. - Cooperates with multiple classmates on problem-solving initiatives

-- Demonstrate cooperative learning techniques - Showcase appropriate behavior towards peers and equipment - Follow various instructions of the different activities. - Work cooperatively and positively assist each other while participating in the activities. - Work cooperatively and provide each other with the help they need to complete the task. - Problem-solves with a small group of classmates during cooperative games. - Generates positive strategies such as offering suggestions or assistance, leading or following others and providing possible solutions when faced with a group challenge.
+- Demonstrate cooperative learning techniques - Showcase appropriate behavior towards peers and equipment - Follow various instructions of the different activities. - Work cooperatively and positively assist each other while participating in the activities. - Work cooperatively and provide each other with the help they need to complete the task.